“Season Planning is for more advanced coaches”.

 The key to success in this planning exercise is to take your OMHA rink pad and define the Technical and Tactic emphasis for each practice, and organize them in a binder based on your knowledge of how many practices per week you expect to have in the coming season.
 As the season progresses, you can identify the TEAM requirements based on performance, and have your plans ready for implementation when you arrive at the rink!

 A few minutes of planning prior to the season creates an athlete focused environment for hockey coaches and guaranteed success in terms of organizing your season!

 NOTE: This planning template is a guideline for organizational purposes and should be adapted to the coach’s practical coaching environment.

-Wayne Parro is the Executive Director of Coaches of Canada, the professional department of coaching at the Coaching Association of Canada (CAC).
+Wayne Parro is the Executive Director, Professional Coaching, at the Coaching Association of Canada (CAC).
 He has recently been an assistant coach with the York University Men’s Hockey program, is an OMHA Coach Developer, a multi-sport Coach Developer, and a Master Learning Facilitator for Baseball Canada.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.